Sudbury Winter Activities – Sudbury Rocks For Families In Winter

 Sudbury Winter Activities - Ramsay Lake skate trail

-Now, my kids and I didn’t make it end to end like I wanted to do.
-It was windy and there were some tears (not mine).
+Now, my kids and I didn’t make it end-to-end like I wanted to do.
+It was windy, and there were some tears (not mine).
 But we still got to enjoy some of it.

 And best of all, this activity is FREE.
 Bring your own skates and helmets because they do not have rentals on site.